-You know that mentality you had as a kid that went something like “if a little bit is good, then a lot must be amaaazing”, but after a few too many overly-salted meals and 7th grade make-up nightmares (let’s leave the blue eyeshadow in 1985 where it belongs) you realized that minimalism isn’t so bad?
-Well, there are a few things that I still have the former mindset with: shoes, wine, and olive oil.
+You know that recurring childhood thought that went something like “if a little bit is good, then a lot must be amaaazing”, but after a few overly-salted meals and 7th grade make-up nightmares (let’s leave the blue eyeshadow in 1985 where it belongs) you realized that minimalism isn’t so bad?
+Well, there are a few things in life that I’ve yet to set my limitations on: shoes, wine, and olive oil.
 But mostly olive oil.

-So there we have it.
-No more EVOO for me, except in very conscious portions when called for.
-Last night I cooked my first veggie meal without, and the most shocking part was: it tasted and cooked the exact same.
-Are you telling me I’ve been consuming 500 calories a day in olive oil for the food to not even be drastically better?
+I decided to put it to the test.
+My olive oil intake has been cut to very conscious portions, and only when called for.
+Last night I cooked my first veggie meal without any EVOO at all, and the most shocking part was it tasted and cooked the exact same.
+Are you telling me I’ve been consuming 500 calories a day in olive oil for food to not even be drastically better?
 Ay dios mio.

 Here’s last night’s dinner (an original recipe of mine):

 Preheat oven to 400.
 Drain and strain 2 cans of garbanzo beans.
 While still in strainer and slightly damp, season with salt, pepper, garlic powder, onion powder, and a dash of cumin (to taste).
 Spray tin foiled pan with Pam, lay out chickpeas and cook for 20 – 25 minutes (until brown and crispy).